 Publication Strategy & Transformation

-Redesigned a legacy quarterly reporting system into a magazine-style publication that increased public engagement, strengthened institutional visibility, supported outreach initiatives, and reduced production costs by 86%.
+Redesigned a legacy quarterly report into a magazine-style publication that increased public engagement, supported outreach initiatives, and reduced production costs by 86%.

 The Challenge